 The popular ‘4+1’ schedule which helps residents focus on their inpatient 4-week blocks and spend time with their patients in ambulatory +1 week.
 Additionally, this allows for a weekend off every 5th week.

-Internal Medicine UTHSCSA offers two special tracks in the match:
+Internal Medicine UTHSCSA offers one special track in the match:

 Advanced Inpatient Medicine Skills (AIMS) – Designed to provide residents with skills relevant to the care of inpatients now and in the future.
 Applicants accepted into this track will have the opportunity to obtain certification in inpatient ultrasound through a combination of formal coursework, development of an ultrasound portfolio, and successful completion of an ultrasound examination.
 Residents will also participate in a program to enhance their skills in the design and execution of a Quality Improvement Program.
 Opportunities for electives in Teaching Skills, Hospital Medicine, Advanced Airway Management, and Consult Medicine will further enhance preparedness for careers in Hospital Medicine, Academics, and other inpatient-oriented specialties.

-Advanced HIV Medicine Skills (AHMS): This track is designed to provide residents with skills in the management of HIV+ patients in both the inpatient and outpatient settings.
-Applicants selected for this track will be assigned longitudinal continuity training in a clinic that serves HIV+ patients.
+Advanced HIV Medicine Skills (AHMS): Residents have the option, after the match, to elect this specially designed track which provides residents with skils in the management of HIV+ patients in both the inpatient and outpatient settings.
+Applicants selected for this track will spend several half days during their ambulatory week in a clinic that serves HIV+ patients.
 Residents will also rotate on an HIV inpatient service and will have the opportunity to participate in a global health rotation with a focus on HIV.
 Residents will be assigned mentors who participate in HIV related research and care for HIV+ patients.
 Participants will have the opportunity to become certified as an HIV specialist by the American Academy of HIV Medicine through a combination of didactic sessions, clinical experiences, and successful completion of a certification examination.

 Residents also have the option of choosing the Ambulatory Track in their final year of training.
 This is an opportunity for all those interested in primary care or outpatient-based sub-specialties.
 Residents spend time in continuity clinics, Texas Diabetes Institute and Primary Care Mental Health clinics.
 Residents also learn focused Musculoskeletal Medicine and Dermatology for the primary care physician.